TedHusted/awake/awake.md/awake.md

 After fleshing out their Pulse profile, the Idisi create a new invitation-only private interest hub:  Search for Artificial Sapient Intelligence.
 The SASI logo is a stylized molecule reminiscent of a solar system.

-A little on the nose, but being obvious was the point.
+A little on the nose, but being obvious is the point.

 The Idisi send Behr an invitation to the hub.